-Inclusivity guidelines are evolving and change over time.
+ORDSA values reducing bias in research and is committed to making research accessible to and respectful of minority groups.
 Please contact ordsa@ouhsc.edu with any questions about these best practices.
-If you think these guidelines should be changed, ORDSA is glad to discuss your thoughts with you.
+If you think these guidelines should be changed, ORDSA is glad to discuss.